Date: Wednesday 19 and Thursday 20 October, 2022

 Metabolism is a generative and embodied process.
 It involves ingestion, production, and assimilation of nutritive matter (which can be considered lively, inert, socially shaped, historically constituted, affectively accompanied, symbolically mediated).
 Eating can be joyful, social, and sweet.
 At the interface of ‘environment’ and body, metabolism also produces – it excretes, breaks down, absorbs, and stinks.
 Metabolism imbricates bodies and environments, people and place.
 Attending to metabolism draws attention to the interfaces between biopolitical and social life; ecology and body; human and animal; nature and nurture.
 Metabolic Mattering invites HDRs and ECRs across disciplines who are thinking with and about the gut, its matter(s) and why it matters.

 The Metabolic Mattering workshop aims to grow a network of HDR and ECR scholars who broadly engage with metabolic matters.
 It offers a space for interdisciplinary engagement, mentoring, conceptual troubleshooting, and facilitated writing.

-Day 1 of the workshop will include a keynote address by Dr. Sophie Chao (University of Sydney), followed by attendee presentations.
-On Day 2, a panel of interdisciplinary scholars will participate in a roundtable discussion on methods, challenges, and ways of knowing in metabolic and food-related research.
-This will be followed by an opportunity for pannelists to provide feedback on the work attendees presented on Day 1.
+Day 1 of the workshop will include a keynote address by Dr. Sophie Chao (University of Sydney), followed by attendee presentations and a field trip.
+On Day 2 we will meet at the Institute of Postcolonial Studies.
+A panel of interdisciplinary scholars will participate in a roundtable discussion on methods, challenges, and ways of knowing in metabolic and food-related research.
+This will be followed by an opportunity for panelists to provide feedback on the work attendees presented on Day 1, discussion and writing.

 We invite proposals for papers from HDR and ECR scholars responding to the theme of Metabolic Mattering, which attend to and theorise metabolism in relation to biopolitical thinking.
 This includes, but is not limited to: